mohitmishra786/inside-the-machine/_chapters/chapter-04-understanding-executable-formats.md

    - Observe how the change affects the file's behavior and how analysis tools interpret it
    - Restore the original value

-These exercises will help solidify your understanding of executable formats and provide practical experience with the analysis tools discussed in this chapter.